Stereotypes of African Americans: Black American princess

-The "Black American Princess" (BAP) refers to an African American woman who is seen as materialistic, privileged, and detached from the struggles of less fortunate Black communities.
+The "Black American Princess" (BAP) refers to an African American woman who is seen as materialistic, privileged, and detached from the struggles of less fortunate black communities.
 The term reflects stereotypes of wealth, style, and a superficial nature, and is identical to the so-called 'princess syndrome' of any and all other races.
-This narrative positions these women as overly concerned with wealth, status, and appearance, similar to the "valley girl" or the "dumb blond" stereotypes associated with White women.
+This narrative positions these women as overly concerned with wealth, status, and appearance, similar to the "valley girl" or the "dumb blond" stereotypes associated with white women.

-The BAP figure is often critiqued as a product of post-segregation Black wealth, where women who gained access to educational and social institutions are seen as having a sense of entitlement and detachment from their racial identity.
+The BAP figure is often critiqued as a product of post-segregation black wealth, where women who gained access to educational and social institutions are seen as having a sense of entitlement and detachment from their racial identity.

-The BAP narrative is a controlling stereotype that reinforces class distinctions within the black community, suggesting that Black women who achieve certain socioeconomic status are less "authentic" or betraying their roots.
-This can be harmful because it simplifies and overlooks the effort that these women put into promoting positive representations of Black womanhood.
+The BAP narrative is a controlling stereotype that reinforces class distinctions within the black community, suggesting that black women who achieve certain socioeconomic status are less "authentic" or betraying their roots.
+This can be harmful because it simplifies and overlooks the effort that these women put into promoting positive representations of black womanhood.

 Athleticism

 Black people are stereotyped as being naturally more athletic and potentially superior at sports than all other races.
-Even though they make up roughly 12-14% of the US population, 75% of NBA players and 65% of NFL players are Black.
-African-American collegiate athletes may be viewed as getting into college predominantly on their athletic ability, relying on academic merit to a lesser extent.
+This is commonly proposed by citing the trend of 75% of NBA players and 65% of NFL players being black, despite African Americans only making up 12-14% of the US population.
+African American collegiate athletes may be viewed as getting into college predominantly on their athletic ability, rather than academic merit.

 Black athletic superiority is a theory that says black people possess traits that are acquired through genetic and/or environmental factors that permits them to excel over other races in athletic competition.
-White people are more likely to hold such views, but some Black people and other racial affiliations do as well.
+White people are more likely to hold such views, but some black people and other racial affiliations do as well.

-Several other authors have said that sports coverage that highlights "natural Black athleticism" has the effect of suggesting White superiority in other areas, such as intelligence.
-The stereotype suggests that African Americans are incapable of dominating in "White sports" such as ice hockey and swimming (the latter is rooted not in athleticism itself, but a separate stereotype that suggests Black people are fearful of large bodies of water).
+Several other authors have said that sports coverage that highlights "natural Black athleticism" has the effect of suggesting white superiority in other areas, such as intelligence.
+The stereotype suggests that African Americans are incapable of dominating in "White sports" such as ice hockey and swimming (the latter is rooted not in athleticism itself, but a separate stereotype that suggests black people are fearful of large bodies of water).